itversity/data-engineering-spark/README.md

 * CPU: At least Quadcore
 * If you are using Windows or Mac, make sure to setup Docker Desktop.
 * If your system does not meet the requirement, you need to setup environment using AWS Cloud9.
-* Even if you have 16 GB RAM and the Quadcore CPU, the system might slow down over the usage.
-You can always using AWS Cloud9 as fallback option.
+* Even if you have 16 GB RAM and the Quadcore CPU, the system might slow down once we start the docker containers due to the requirements of the resources.
+You can always use AWS Cloud9 as fallback option.
+* In my case, I will be demonstrating using Cloud9.

 ### Configure Docker Desktop